isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

 individual needs.
 For example, signing puts a load on your server, so if the server is very highly loaded, a lower re-signing frequency is better.
-Another consideration is the signature lifetime: obviously the intervals between signings must not be longer that the signature validity period.
+Another consideration is the signature lifetime: obviously the intervals between signings must not be longer than the signature validity period.
 But if you have set a signature lifetime close to the minimum (see above), the signing interval must be much shorter.
-What would happen if the system failed just before the zone is re-signed?
+What would happen if the system failed just before the zone was re-signed?

 Again, there is no single "right" answer; it depends on your circumstances.
 The BIND 9 default policy sets the signature refresh interval to 5 days.